eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-RC6.md

 * perf: Refactor `Settings` and optimize indexing of aggregate keys by [@adpi2][@adpi2] in [#7879](https://github.com/sbt/sbt/pull/7879)
 * perf: Remove instances of `Info` and `BasicAttributeMap` by [@adpi2][@adpi2] in [#7882](https://github.com/sbt/sbt/pull/7882)

-### Scala 3.7.2 in the metabuild
+### Scala 3.7.3 in the metabuild

-sbt 2.0.0-RC2 uses Scala 3.7.2 in the metabuild.
+sbt 2.0.0-RC5 uses Scala 3.7.3 in the metabuild.
 Rather than staying with Scala 3.3.x LTS (which will EOL in 2026), our current decision is to adopt the latest stable Scala 3.x versions built on JDK 8.

+### Documentation localization

+[sbt 2.x documentation](https://www.scala-sbt.org/2.x/docs/en/index.html) is reorganized following the four-documentation principle ([Diátaxis](https://diataxis.fr/)).

+Some of the pages are localized, for example [why sbt exists](https://www.scala-sbt.org/2.x/docs/en/guide/why-sbt-exists.html) (English), [sbt の存在理由](https://www.scala-sbt.org/2.x/docs/ja/guide/why-sbt-exists.html) (Japanese), and [sbt 的存在理由](https://www.scala-sbt.org/2.x/docs/zh-cn/guide/why-sbt-exists.html) (Chinese, Simplified).
+Contributions are welcome in this area as well.

 ### Plugin ecosystem migration